SpAd Update: Think Tank Rank -

 As Guido revealed on the SpAd List at the end of last week, think tank supremos Emma Barr and Rupert Reid have started working for Grant Shapps at Transport, moving from the Centre for Policy Studies and Policy Exchange respectively.
 Policy Exchange is now giving the TPA a real run for its money in Guido’s alumni chart…

 Guido can also reveal that legal boffin Rajiv Shah has joined experienced SpAd Peter Cardwell in the MoJ too.
-Keep up with the continuously updated list here:
+Timothy era May veteran Chris Brannigan has joined the team in Number 10 too, and former Parliamentary assistant to Scottish Secretary Alister Jack William Saunders has been promoted to become his Special Adviser.

 Email any additions to team@order-order.com…

-Note: UPDATE: Tees Valley Metro Mayor’s SpAd, Cameron Brown, has been hired as Jake Berry’s new advisor.
-Keep up with the continuously updated list here: